ryandeussing/jimhopper/_the-brain/cycles.md

 Fortunately, healing isn't all about seeking to deal more effectively with pain and suffering.
 If that’s all we ever focus on – or all the people we've enlisted to help us focus on – the work healing is not so appealing, and definitely not inspiring, for anyone involved.

-In the second fundamental healing cycle, *seeking true goods*, we are harnessing our brain's seeking circuitry – that always-active and powerful driver of our thoughts and behaviors – to seeking out the truly “good things in life.”
+In the second fundamental healing cycle, *seeking true goods*, we are harnessing our brain's seeking circuitry – that always-active and powerful driver of our thoughts and behaviors – to seeking out the truly 'good things in life.'

 These true goods include love, playfulness, and joy.
 In this healing cycle one seeks and experiences the kind of happiness and satisfaction that come from being a good friend, a good spouse or partner, a good parent, good at our job or a genuine contributor to our community.